 Invoice POC: Caltech Procurement Hotline, 626-395-8900, procurementhotline@caltech.edu

-Ear material: fuseInsert a list or table detailing the delivery requirements (by P/N, as necessary).
+Insert a list or table detailing the delivery requirements (by P/N, as necessary).
 Delivery should be specified in weeks ARO (after receipt of order).
 Please also specify the shipping destination (i.e. LLO).

 Note any first article requirements.
 If applicable, the SOW must state upfront that LIGO wants to assemble the first articles for fit check before the rest of the order is completed.